-14. HEALTH, SAFETY AND ENVIRONMENTAL MATTERS
+15. HEALTH, SAFETY AND ENVIRONMENTAL MATTERS

 Our operations are subject to extensive international, federal, state and local environmental laws and regulations, in the U.S. and in the other countries in which we operate, including those relating to the discharge of materials into the environment, waste management, remediation, the characteristics and composition of fuels, climate change and greenhouse gases.
 Our operations are also subject to extensive health, safety and security laws and regulations, including those relating to worker and pipeline safety, pipeline and storage tank integrity and operations security.
 The principal environmental, health, safety and security risks associated with our operations relate to unauthorized emissions into the air, releases into soil, surface water or groundwater, personal injury and property damage.
-We have adopted policies, practices, systems and procedures to comply with the laws and regulations, mitigate these risks, limit the liability that could result from such events, prevent material environmental or other damage, ensure the safety of our employees and the public and secure our pipelines, terminals and operations.
-Compliance with environmental, health, safety and security laws, regulations or permits could result in significant civil and criminal liabilities, injunctions or other penalties.
+We have adopted policies, practices, systems and procedures designed to comply with the laws and regulations and to help mitigate these risks, limit the liability that could result from such events, prevent material environmental or other damage, ensure the safety of our employees and the public and secure our pipelines, terminals and operations.
+Compliance with environmental, health, safety and security laws, regulations and related permits increases our capital expenditures and operating expenses, and violation of these laws, regulations or permits could result in significant civil and criminal liabilities, injunctions or other penalties.
 Future governmental action and regulatory initiatives could necessitate changes to expected operating permits and procedures, additional remedial actions or increased capital expenditures and operating costs.
-Risks of additional costs and liabilities are inherent within the industry, and there can be no assurances that significant costs and liabilities will not be incurred in the future.
+Risks of additional costs and liabilities are inherent to government-regulated industries, including midstream energy, and there can be no assurances that significant costs and liabilities will not be incurred in the future.

 Most of our pipelines are subject to federal regulation by one or more of the following governmental agencies: The Federal Energy Regulatory Commission (the FERC), the Surface Transportation Board (the STB), the Department of Transportation (DOT), the Environmental Protection Agency (EPA) and the Department of Homeland Security.
-Additionally, the operations and integrity of the pipelines are subject to the respective state jurisdictions along the routes of the systems.
+Additionally, the operations and integrity of the pipelines are subject to the respective jurisdictions of the states those lines traverse.